Last Man Standing (1987 film)

-Last Man Standing is a 1987 action horror film directed by Damian Lee.
+Last Man Standing is a 1987 sports action film directed by Damian Lee.
+In the film, a mistreated patient of a mental asylum is released and seeks a new career in underground bare-knuckle fighting.

 Plot

 Roo Marcus has recently been released from the inhumane conditions of a mental institution and enters into the world of underground bare-knuckle fighting.